Best Practices of a Chief Revenue Officer: 8 Qualities to Strive For

 • Leading Cross-Functional Teams – By overseeing sales, marketing, customer success, and revenue operations, CROs ensure interconnectedness between siloed departments.
 They break down barriers inhibiting the revenue cycle.

-• Managing Performance – With an eye on the health of the pipeline, CROs monitor and address issues impeding sales.
+• Managing Performance – With an eye on the pipeline’s health, CROs monitor and address issues impeding sales.
 A combination of technology implementation, process refinement, and motivation helps optimize productivity.

 • Enhancing Customer Relationships – CROs analyze buyer journeys and touchpoints to strengthen retention and loyalty.
 A spirit of customer-centricity permeates all they do.